aws-observability/terraform-aws-observability-accelerator/README.md

 ## Support & Feedback

 AWS Oservability Accelerator for Terraform is maintained by AWS Solution Architects.
-It is not part of an AWS service and support is provided best-effort by the EKS Blueprints community.
+It is not part of an AWS service and support is provided best-effort by the AWS Oservability Accelerator community.

 To post feedback, submit feature ideas, or report bugs, please use the Issues (https://github.com/aws-observability/terraform-aws-observability-accelerator/issues) section of this GitHub repo.